NDLANO/frontend-packages/packages/ndla-util/README.md

 ```

 ### `tagsI18N(object, locale, withFallback, preferdLocales)`
 Finds translation for a specific language in an array named tags from an object.
-Currently supported languages is Norwegian Bokmål, Norwegian Nynorsk and English.
 Prefered locales is a fallback option if the given locale translation does not exist.
 If no preferdLocales is defined, it is default sat to `['nb', 'nn', 'en']`.
 ```js
 import { tagsI18N } from 'ndla-util';